 Determine the Needs of Your Program

 Each esports program has a unique set of needs.
-Establish a baseline of equipment and costs that your program will need to succeed for the first year.
+First, measure demand for esports programming with our Student Interest Survey and then follow our Esports Lab Setup Guide.
+Meet with your school's IT Department and establish a baseline of equipment and costs that your program will need to succeed for the first year.

 Space

-Walk around your school and assess space availability to hold both practice and game day.
+Walk around your school and assess space availability to hold practices and game days.
 Submit your schedule to the administration and the owner of that space for approval.

 Equipment